CameronD17/camerond17.github.io/blog/_posts/2015-12-26-retrospection.markdown

 > No alcohol outside of social events, and none at all for the first six weeks of the year.

 Outcome: HA.
 A Geordie living in Scotland with a love of whisky, this was never going to happen.
-Although I did avoid alcohol for the first six weeks of the year, I've now regressed back to rampant alcoholism.
+Although I did avoid alcohol for the first six weeks of the year, I've now regressed back to [rampant alcoholism][reddit-post].

 ## Finance